mk-fg/incremetal-disk-compare-and-sync/README.rst

 - Large Blocks (LBs, ~4 MiB by default) are read sequentially from source into memory.

-  There's an exception is with ``--skip-read-errors`` option when read fails - then same LB will be read in SB chunks, mapping which exact SBs fail to read, to skip data from those later and write their checksum as all-zeroes reserved value.
+  There's an exception with ``--skip-read-errors`` option when read fails - then same LB will be read in SB chunks, mapping which exact SBs fail to read, to skip data from those later and write their checksum as all-zeroes reserved value.